flowershow/flowershow-app/content/notes/Nx.md

 https://nx.dev/more-concepts/applications-and-libraries

 - a typical Nx workspace is structured into apps and libs
-- Nx automatically creates TS path mappings in the `tsconfig.base.json` file, so that they can be easiliy consumed by other apps, e.g.:
+- Nx automatically creates TS path mappings in the `tsconfig.base.json` file, so that they can be easily consumed by other apps, e.g.:

 ```js
 // example of importing from another workspace library